qmeeus/lstm-text-generator/README.md

 - [David Copperfield by Charles Dickens](http://www.gutenberg.org/ebooks/766).

 To add your own data, just move the text file to `data` and specify the name of the file with the extension when training the model.
+If necessary, add your own configuration in `config.py`.

 ## Installation
 To build the container with CPU support, simply run the following command from a system with docker installed: